gull25/GETDEMO/README.md

 # GETDEMO
 This is just a demo project
-<br> Used as an example for testing of its working
+<br> Used as an example for testing of its working(Abasyn University Peshawar)